chronology

 Only a Jew could write about the Jewish madness of gold such a terrible and clairvoyant truth.
 (Andr Billy, The Woman of France) Part of the press

-isra lite fustige David Golder, figure of the Jewish for antis moths (Pierre Paraf, Jewish illustration).
+isra lite fustige David Golder, figure of the Jewish for antis mites (Pierre Paraf, Jewish illustration).
 Ir ne N mirovsky, who acknowledged having written a social satire, will always shed light on any realization: � Do the bourgeois of the Marais think about identifying with people from Francis Carco’s milieu?
 Why do the French isra lites want to find themselves in David Golder ?
 The disproportion is the same.
 (Interview, L Univers isra lite, July 5, 1935)

 October - Julien Duvivier shoots the adaptation of David Golder, his first talking film.
 The title is held by Harry Baur.
 It was necessary to postpone her request for French naturalization, for fear that she would facilitate the awarding of the Goncourt Prize and marred the moment of her march.